-Dizzy Cordova of 100 Bullets, with her true first name being Isabel.
+Dizzy Cordova of One Hundred Bullets, with her true first name being Isabel.
 Also most of the rest of the Minutemen, with Meaningful Names or Punny Names like Jack Daw, Victor Ray, Cole Burns, and Lono, named after a Hawaiian god.

 Tintin means something along the lines of "nothing at all."
 It's apparently his last name.